-I have recently produced two introductory undergraduate lectures on the subject of feminism: the first tackling discussions around universalism and intersectionality, and the second applying an intersectional analysis to the topic of gender, power and violence.
+I have produced two introductory undergraduate lectures on the subject of feminism: the first tackling discussions around universalism and intersectionality, and the second applying an intersectional analysis to the topic of gender, power and violence.
 These lectures are free for academic colleagues and others to download, adapt and use as they see fit.
-Both should be seen as introductory rather than comprehensive, and I’m sure there is plenty I have missed!
+Both should be seen as introductory rather than comprehensive: there is plenty I have missed!
 Consider this a work in progress and a small contribution to the rich array of gender-related teaching resources which exist online.

 Feminism 101: Universalism and Intersectionality